In this article, you will learn What is Gear & How it works? Its Working, Applications, Types of gears, and Different Types of Gear Trains.

 - Epicyclic gear trains

-8.1 Simple Gear Trains
+#1 Simple Gear Trains

 In these types of gear trains, the distance between the two wheels is great the motion from one wheel to another is transmitted by providing one or more intermediate wheels as shown in the figure.

 When the number of intermediate wheels is odd, the motion of the driver and follower is like as shown in the figure.
-If the number of intermediate wheels are even the motion of the follower will be in the opposite direction of the driver as shown in the figure.
+If the number of intermediate wheels is even the motion of the follower will be in the opposite direction of the driver as shown in the figure.

-In compound gear train, each intermediate shaft has two wheels fixed to it.
+In a compound gear train, each intermediate shaft has two wheels fixed to it.
 These wheels have the same speed.
 One wheel gears with the drier and the other wheel gears with the follower attached to the next shaft.

-When the axes of the first and last wheels are co-axial the train is known as “reverted gear trains” as shown fig. Since the motion of the first and last wheel is alike, therefore a compound wheel is provided.
-Since the distance between the centres of the shaft 1 and 2 as well as 3 and 4 is the same.
+When the axes of the first and last wheels are co-axial the train is known as “reverted gear trains” as shown in fig. Since the motion of the first and last wheel is alike, therefore a compound wheel is provided.
+Since the distance between the centers of the shaft 1 and 2 as well as 3 and 4 is the same.

 Here wheel A and arm C have a common axis at O1 about which they can rotate.
-Wheel B meshes with wheel A and has its axis on the arm at O2, about which the wheel B can rotate.
+Wheel B meshes with wheel A and has its axis on the arm at O2, about which wheel B can rotate.
 If wheel A is fixed and the arm is rotated, the train becomes an “epicyclic gear train”.